hilshong2580/cs326-final-zeta/docs/milestone3.md

 * Re-adjust the layout of main page-main.html
 * Collect and analysis all the information and make Milestone3.md file.
 * Group working on with connecting into heroku database.
-* Finish with building up activityTable with post, put, backend method.Build two fetch function to count the number of fav, post, comment.
-Display the post owner activity record on post page
+* Finish with building up activityTable with post, put, backend method.
+* Build two fetch function to count the number of fav, post, comment.
+* Display the post owner activity record on post page